Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
 "All this I will give you," he said, "if you will bow down and worship me" (Matthew 4:8-9).

-Any Christian who falls into greed, became self seeking, and gratifies the desires of the sinful nature (Galatians 5:16-26), is not far from the devil's hands.
+Any Christian who falls into greed, became self-seeking, and gratifies the desires of the sinful nature (Galatians 5:16-26), is not far from the devil's hands.
 Most Christians are not aware that the devil can give material wealth and some things for a purpose.
 They think because they are Christian, God is the only one who can give something to them.
 The devil offered Jesus all the kingdoms of the world and their splendor for a purpose of worship.
 He offered his deceiving mind to Adam and Eve for a purpose of disobeying God (Genesis 3:1-7).
-He will also give something to all Christians for a purpose of falling into sin and into his control.
-A Christian must be aware about the moves of the devil.
+He will also give something to all Christians for a purpose of falling into sin and his control.
+A Christian must be aware of the moves of the devil.

 What Happened In Temptation?

 A Christian must have discernment, to discern the things of God and the things of the devil (1 John 4:1).
 God gives because he cares, but the devil gives because he wants to steal (John 10:10).
-Do you think that all the things you have comes from God?
+Do you think that all the things you have come from God?

 The Right Thing To Do

 The mind is a battleground between good and evil.
-A Christian mind must have safeguard against Satan's flaming arrows of deceptions.
+A Christian mind must have a safeguard against Satan's flaming arrows of deceptions.
 The devil will push every Christian away from the right path.
-Christians must install the Spirit of God and the wisdom of God to guard his mind and to filter every thought that enter into his mind to avoid spiritual lapses.
+Christians must install the Spirit of God and the wisdom of God to guard his mind and to filter every thought that enters into his mind to avoid spiritual lapses.
 Do not give the devil a foothold (Ephesians 4:27).

 Rosualdo Ponce (author) from Gawad Kalinga Village Ticad, Bantayan, Cebu, Philippines on May 06, 2015: